 Another example is imec’s work on photo-acoustic imaging.
 In photo-acoustic sensing, a light source sends radiation of a specific wavelength into a sample, where absorption causes thermal expansion.
 This results in sound waves that can be picked up by a sensitive microphone.
 Photo-acoustic systems have a benchtop-size today and are extraordinarily sensitive.
 For instance, they allow the non-invasive measurement of blood glucose levels, or the concentration of analytes in other contexts, with extreme precision.
 By using semiconductor technologies, imec aims to integrate ultra-sensitive microphones and light sources with high spectral purity onto a chip, bringing photo-acoustic sensing to the next level.

 On a somewhat related topic, imec is also using acoustics, ultrasound in this case, for haptic-feedback systems.
 Haptic feedback is an emerging human-machine interface in which a machine can ‘touch’ its operator by triggering mechanoreceptors in the human skin without physical contact.
 This adds a new dimension of ‘touchlessness’ to currently available user interfaces and can play a critical role in the low-touch economy expected to emerge post-COVID-19.
-At the heart of the first-generation of haptic-based interfaces are bulky piezoelectric ultrasound transducers, which are cumbersome to use, impede a very fine interaction, and limit end-product integration possibilities.
-Imec’s ambition is to develop a dense array of ultrasound transducers types in large area format to modulate the output power and precisely focus the ultrasound beam in mid-air at distances ranging from few centimeters to tens of centimeters.
+At the heart of the first generation of haptic-based interfaces are bulky piezoelectric ultrasound transducers, which are cumbersome to use, impede a very fine interaction, and limit end-product integration possibilities.
+Imec’s ambition is to develop a dense array of ultrasound transducers types in large-area format to modulate the output power and precisely focus the ultrasound beam in mid-air at distances ranging from a few centimeters to tens of centimeters.